top of page

 12:45pm

-Stories, puzzles, games and quiet activities or alphabet time
+Stories, puzzles, games and quiet activities with a teacher or free play.

 2:10pm